KhunSanAung00/storm/README.md

 # 2025 Events
 # Typhoon FUNG-WONG
+## 10 Nov, 2025 18:00 GMT
+Typhoon FUNG-WONG is currently located near 18.8 N 118.3 E with maximum 1-min sustained winds of 65 kts (75 mph).
+FUNG-WONG is a category 1 storm on the Saffir Simpson Hurricane Wind Scale.

 ## 9 Nov, 2025 6:00 GMT
 Typhoon FUNG-WONG is currently located near 14.9 N 123.2 E with maximum 1-min sustained winds of 115 kts (132 mph).
 FUNG-WONG is a category 4 storm on the Saffir Simpson Hurricane Wind Scale.